boothen/mars-rover/README.md

 rather than a requirement to be validated.

-`There is also a possibility that additional command types may be required in the future and provision should be made for this.` - to facilitate this, I've mapped a `RobotInstruction` to a Command.
+`There is also a possibility that additional command types may be required in the future and provision should be made for this.` - to facilitate this, I've mapped a `RobotInstruction` to a `Command`.
 Although, it's easy to determine what a new `RobotInstruction` will be, if we take an example of adding a Backwards command.
 The following steps are required.

 1. The new Instruction code `B` should be added to RobotInstruction.